If people think being a stay-at-home mom is a leisure gig – they’re dead wrong.

 On average, a SAHM will spend around 8 cumulative hours tending to the needs of their kids per day.

 Personal chef – $25 per hour

 Breakfast, lunch, and dinner.
-Sure, normally it’s easier to grab a quick bite for the whole crew from a drive-thru.
+Sure, usually, it’s easier to grab a quick bite for the whole crew from a drive-thru.
 But most of us stay-at-home moms cook – and we cook a LOT.
-From pancakes and eggs in the mornings, to ham sandwiches for lunch, to spaghetti and salad for dinner, meals take lots of time and lots of love to prepare.
+From pancakes and eggs in the mornings to ham sandwiches for lunch to spaghetti and salad for dinner, meals take lots of time and lots of love to prepare.

 On average, a stay-at-home mom will spend around 2 hours cooking meals for their families per day.

 Teacher – $27 per hour

 We are constantly teaching our kids.
-Teaching them their letters, numbers, how to walk, how to speak, how to read, how to share, how to play with others, how to memorize.
+We teach them their letters, numbers, how to walk, how to speak, how to read, how to share, how to play with others, how to memorize.
 And while some might not be homeschooling moms, teaching in some capacity is always something we moms are doing with our children every day.

 On average, a SAHM will spend around 5 hours teaching their children per day.